iotaledger/access-server/specs/1-SCOPE/access-SCOPE-0000.md

 The area of Access Control provides models, methods, and tools for controlling which agents – humans, mechanical devices or AIs – have access to what resources and under which circumstances.
 Many modern access-control architectures formulate the intended access control in a policy.
 One advantage of policy-based access control is that it supports the composition and mobility of controls – making it ideal for open and distributed systems (such as the IOTA DLT).

 Access control is a key security mechanism in enterprise systems, operating systems, physical buildings – to name a few prominent applications.
 An access-control policy may be somewhat static, e.g., saying which areas in an airport terminal are accessible to passengers who went through a security check already.
 However, such policies may also be more dynamic and allow for the delegation of access privileges to other agents, e.g. the owner of a vehicle can grant a delivery person access to the trunk of the vehicle under certain conditions – say, within a given time interval.
 Access to the trunk then creates an obligation, to trigger a notification to the owner that access did indeed occur.

+IOTA Access can be divided in three major parts:
+- Access Core SDK (ACSDK)
+- Access Core Server Reference Implementation (ACSRI)
+- Access Client Reference Implementation (ACRI)

+ACSDK provides the pieces that developers need to integrate IOTA Access functionality into their own products.

+ACSRI acts as a functional example that guides developers on how to integrate the ACSDK pieces into an application of an Access Core Server to be executed in a target Embedded System.

+ACRI acts as a functional example that guides developers on how to write Client applications that target end users and help them create Access Policies, as well as initiate Access Requests.

 ## Prior art
 [prior-art]: #prior-art